JoshuaPyron/NDCHoloLensDocumentation/Documents/Documentation.md

 > **Note:** If you need an example of how this is used you can look at the "HPScrollRect - Center Text" GameObject and children in the favorites sub-menu

 ### Utilities
-The utilities class is just a big class containing a massive array of useful methods from around the internet.
+The utilities class is just a big class containing a wide array of useful methods.

 ### TextMesh Pro ([Asset Store Link](https://www.assetstore.unity3d.com/en/#!/content/84126))
-TextMesh Pro is an asset I decided to use instead of Unity's bare and often blurry-looking Text displaying options.
+TextMesh Pro is an asset that provides interesting and clear text.
 Every Piece of text is displayed using TextMesh Pro.
-The font we are using for the entire project is Century Gothic with 1 exception (The Quick actions Menu buttons).
-I care a lot about typography.
+The font used throughout the project is Century Gothic with 1 exception (The Quick actions Menu buttons).

 ### ProBuilder Basic ([Asset Store Link](https://www.assetstore.unity3d.com/en/#!/content/11919))
 ProBuilder Basic is a mesh creation utility in Unity.
 It was used a bit everywhere especially to create surfaces on models.